 BA (Hons I) in Psychology, University of Sydney, 2000.

-Associate Professor Justine Gatt is Director of the Centre for Wellbeing, Resilience and Recovery, and Head of the Gatt Resilience Laboratory at Neuroscience Research Australia and Senior Research Fellow at the School of Psychology, UNSW.
+Associate Professor Justine Gatt is Director of the Centre for Wellbeing, Resilience and Recovery, and Head of the Gatt Resilience Group at Neuroscience Research Australia and the School of Psychology, UNSW.
 She leads a research program that focuses on understanding the neuroscience of wellbeing and resilience to stress and trauma, and ways wellbeing and resilience can be promoted via various intervention platforms.